my-forked-repositories/pytelebot/README.md

 Now just run it - `python main.py`

 On start bot will ask you for device's IP address.
-When you have submitted a valid IP address, you can start motion-detectionmodule, and that's it!
+When you have submitted a valid IP address, you can start motion-detection module, and that's it!

 ## Example
 Here is an example of how it works.

 ![TG Example](./examples/1.jpg?raw=true "TG_Example_1")

+User starts conversation with the bot and enters device's valid IP address, checks if it's available and starts motion-detection module.

 ![TG Example](./examples/2.jpg?raw=true "TG_Example_1")

+Bot receives frames with captured motion from the remote surveillance system.